 MARK SCOTT has served as Chief Financial Officer, Secretary and Treasurer since May 2010.
 He has significant financial, capital market and relations experience in public microcap companies.
-Mr. Scott continues to serve as Chief Financial Officer of IA Global, Inc., a position he has held since October 2003, Chief Financial Officer of WestMountain Index Advisor, Inc., a position he has held since February 2011 and Chief Financial Officer of Sonora Resources Corp., a position he has held since June 2011.
+Mr. Scott continues to serve as Chief Financial Officer of WestMountain Index Advisor, Inc., a position he has held since February 2011 and Chief Financial Officer of Sonora Resources Corp., a position he has held since June 2011.
+Mr. Scott previously was Chief Financial Officer of IA Global, Inc., a position he held from October 2003 to June 2011.
 Previously, he held executive financial positions with Digital Lightwave; Network Access Solutions; and Teltronics, Inc. He has also held senior financial positions at Protel, Inc., Crystals International, Inc., Ranks Hovis McDougall, LLP and Brittania Sportswear, and worked at Arthur Andersen.
-As a member of the National Association of Corporate Directors, Mr. Scott is a certified corporate director.
+As a former member of the National Association of Corporate Directors, Mr. Scott was a certified corporate director.
 Mr. Scott is also a certified public accountant and graduated from the University of Washington with a Bachelor of Arts in Accounting.